AlexiiAlin/haiilo-advocacy/README.md

 - _Step 1.1 (OPTIONAL): If you want seed/mocked data for testing, just edit the `src/index.tsx` by uncommenting the_ `line 14: // resetDatabase();`
 - Step 2: `npm start` (it will open the browser on http://localhost:3000/)

-_Note: If you did Step 1.1, an alert should pop-up after a few seconds saying_ `Database reset and populated successfully!`, _now you need to comment back the_ `line 14: // resetDatabase();` _and refresh your browser window._
+_Note 1: If you did Step 1.1, an alert should pop-up after a few seconds saying_ `Database reset and populated successfully!`, _now you need to comment back the_ `line 14: // resetDatabase();` _and refresh your browser window._

+_Note 2: If you want to run the unit tests, simply run `npm run test` in the terminal window._

 ### Node version used: `v18.18.1`

 ***